OfRoses/OfRoses/README.md

 ## ✨ Welcome

 Welcome to my GitHub portfolio!
-Here, you'll find a collection of Jupyter notebooks and codebases showcasing my journey and projects in **Data Science**, **Machine Learning**, and **Cloud-based AI solutions** using Azure.
+Here, you'll find a collection of codebases showcasing my journey and projects in **Data Science**, **Machine Learning**, and **Cloud-based AI solutions** using Azure.
 My focus is on moving models from notebooks to scalable, production-ready environments.

 ---